 Update: though uncertain at this writing, Android Q may impose the same update constraints on internal storage that KitKat imposed on removable media (described ahead), making it less flexible than implied here.
 See Appendix C for more details.

 /storageroot on Android when they are attached, with a folder name derived from the drive's unique ID.
 For example, here's one for a USB drive with an ID of

-/storage/25C9-1405Your drives' IDs will differ (they're supposed to be unique, after all), and you can find them in some Android file explorers after drives have been attached (and the system has a chance to mount it in the folder-nesting tree); see earlier for app pointers.
-A physical drive's ID will change if it's reformatted, but should otherwise remain constant.
+/storage/25C9-1405Your drives' IDs will differ (they're supposed to be unique, after all), and you can find them in some Android file explorer apps after drives have been attached (and the system has a chance to mount it in the folder-nesting tree); see earlier for app pointers.
+A physical drive's Android ID will change if it's reformatted, but should generally remain constant otherwise.

 Every app has one of these folders if it needs one; they also appear in

 internal storage, and are meant for app-specific content that might be too